Instatruck/insterview/readme.md

 Small coding tests to evaluate development skills using Python, Django and Django Rest Framework.

-## Python test Goal
+## Python test Goal (legacy)

-The `instatest.py` file contains a class, a mock and some basic tests.
+The `instatest_aws_sessions.py` file contains a class, a mock and some basic tests.
 The candidate should:

  * Fork the project
  * Read and understand the Wrapper class